 Thermostat Placement In a Hallway

 Your thermostat should be in an area that your family spends a good amount of time in, and we’re guessing your hallway isn’t one of those places.
 This, combined with the fact that hallways can restrict airflow, means that a thermostat in a hallway won’t get an accurate reading of your home’s temperature.

-In order to allow your thermostat to accurately detect your home’s temperature, you should keep it out of the areas we mentioned and place it centrally in your home — your living is probably an ideal spot.
+So what is the best location for a thermostat in a home?
+In order to allow your thermostat to accurately detect your home’s temperature, you should keep it out of the areas we mentioned and place it centrally in your home — your living room is probably an ideal spot.

-For more tips and trick to getting the most out of your thermostat and HVAC system, call the experts at HARP Home Services LLC.
+Moving your thermostat might involve some electrical work, best left to a professional.
+If you need your thermostat moved or replaced, and for more tips and tricks to getting the most out of your thermostat and HVAC system, call the experts at HARP Home Services LLC.
 We’ve been serving Hartford and the surrounding communities for over 25 years, and your comfort is always our top priority.